cs3110/textbook/_sources/chapters/ds/exercises.md

 {{ ex2 | replace("%%NAME%%", "promise and resolve")}}

 Use the finished version of the `Promise` module we developed to do the
-following: create a integer promise and resolver, bind a function on the promise to print the contents of the promise, then resolve the promise.
+following: create an integer promise and resolver, bind a function on the promise to print the contents of the promise, then resolve the promise.
 Only after the promise is resolved should the printing occur.

 <!--------------------------------------------------------------------------->
 {{ ex2 | replace("%%NAME%%", "promise and resolve lwt")}}